-What did you do while on the vacation scheme (eg, type of work, networking, presentations or social events)?
+What did you do while on the vacation scheme?

 Which were the most enjoyable – and most challenging – aspects of the scheme?

-Did the scheme end with a training contract interview or some other kind of further recruitment process?
+Did the scheme end with a training programme interview or some other kind of further recruitment process?

 Is there one key thing that you took away from the experience that you would pass on as advice to others?